zephyrproject-rtos/zephyr/doc/develop/env_vars.rst

       You can then run ``rapidee`` from your terminal to launch the program and set environment variables.
 Make sure to use the "User" environment variables area -- otherwise, you have to run RapidEE as administrator.
-Also make sure to save your changes by clicking the Save button at top left before exiting.Settings you make in RapidEE will be available whenever you open a new terminal window.
+Also make sure to save your changes by clicking the Save button at top left before exiting.
+Settings you make in RapidEE will be available whenever you open a new terminal window.

 .. _env_vars_zephyrrc: